pystardust/ytfzf/README.md

 # Defaults

-These setting can be tweaked from the first section of the script.
-Edit them as shown below.
+Defaults can be set by environmental variables.

+> Environment variables can be set in many ways.
+You can add them to you ~/.bashrc

 ## Format

-If you prefer to watch youtube videos in certain option with out the prompting every single time.
+If you prefer to watch Youtube videos in certain option with out the prompting every single time.

 ```
-preferred_format="22"
+export YTFZF_PREF="22"
 ```

 > 22: 720p,
 > 18: 360p

-If the preferred format is not available then, it will go back to default selection.
+If the preferred format is not available then, it will go back to auto selection.